dfahlander/typeson/README.md

 *Initial arguments identical to those of JSON.stringify()*

 Generates JSON based on the given `obj`.
-If the supplied `obj` has special types or cyclic references, the produced JSON will contain a `$types` property on the root upon which type info relies (a map of keypath to type).
+If the supplied `obj` has special types or cyclic references, the produced JSON will contain a `$types` property on the root upon which type info relies (a map of keypath to type where the keypath is dot-separated; see `Typeson.escapeKeyPathComponent` on escaping).

 The `options` object argument can include a setting for `cyclic` which overrides the default or any behavior supplied for this option in the Typeson constructor.